 - 107. Specific guidelines for measurement, monitoring and control of interest rate risk are presented - RCBs have to adopt accurate and timely strategies for the measurement of interest rate risk for effective interest rate risk management.
 The measurement system should be structured to assess the effects of interest rate changes on both earnings and the economic value (or net worth) of the RCB. - The measurement system adopted should provide basis for determining the RCB's current exposure. - The measurement system should focus on assessing all material interest rate risk associated with an RCB's assets, liabilities and off-balance-sheet positions. - The measurement system should be built on generally accepted financial concepts and risk measurement techniques.
-The basic methods that can be used by RCBs to manage interest rate risk include gap analysis, duration measures, limits and stress testing.
+The basic methods that can be used by RCBs to manage interest rate risk include gap analysis, duration measures and limits.
 These are presented. - 108.
 Gap Analysis: This is a method that distributes interest sensitive assets, liabilities and off-balance sheet position into time bands according to their respective maturities if these are fixed rates or time remaining to their next repricing if these are floating rates.
 The schedules can be used to generate simple indicators of the interest rate risk sensitivity of both earnings and economic value (net worth) to changing interest rates.
 The size of the gap for a given time band which is financial assets minus financial liabilities plus off-balance sheet exposures that have changing rates or mature within that time band provides an indication of the RCB's repricing risk exposure. - 109.
 Duration: Duration is a measure of the percentage change in economic value (net worth) of a position that will occur given a small change in the level of interest rates.
-A maturity/re-pricing schedule can also be used to evaluate the effects of changing interest rates on an RCB's economic value (networth) by applying sensitivity weights to each time band.
+A maturity/re-pricing schedule can also be used to evaluate the effects of changing interest rates on an RCB's economic value (net worth) by applying sensitivity weights to each time band.
 Typically, such weights are based on estimates of the assets and liabilities that fall into each time-band, where duration is a measure of the percent change in the economic value of a position that will occur given a small change in the level of interest rates.
 Duration-based weights can be used in combination with the gap analysis (maturity/repricing schedule) to provide an approximation of the change in an RCB's economic value that would occur given a particular set of changes in market interest rates.

-- 110. Limits: The goal of interest rate risk management is to maintain the RCB's interest rate risk exposure within self-imposed parameters over a range of possible changes in interest rates.
-A system of interest rate risk limits and risk taking guidelines therefore provides the means for achieving that goal.
-This system sets boundaries for the level of interest rate risk for the RCB and where appropriate, should also provide the capability to allocate limits to individual portfolios, activities or business units. - 111.
-Stress Testing: The risk measurement system should also support a meaningful evaluation of the effect of stressful market conditions on the RCB.
-The stress testing should be designed to provide information on the kinds of conditions under which the RCB's strategies or positions would be most vulnerable so that it is tailored to the risk characteristics of the RCB.
-Possible stress scenarios might include abrupt changes in the general level of interest rates, changes in the relationships among key market rates (i.e., basis risk), changes in the slope and the shape of the yield curve (i.e., yield curve risk) and changes in the volatility of market rates.
-Additionally, stress scenarios should include conditions under which key business assumptions and parameters break down.
+110. Limits: The goal of interest rate risk management is to maintain the RCB's interest rate risk exposure within self-imposed parameters over a range of possible changes in interest rates.
+A system of interest rate risk limits and risk-taking guidelines therefore provides the means for achieving that goal.
+This system sets boundaries for the level of interest rate risk for the RCB and where appropriate, should also provide the capability to allocate limits to individual portfolios, activities or business units.